byu-is-403/syllabus/data-structures/assignment/mvc-data-structures-basics.md

 ### Resources

 Here is some code that will help you with this project.
-Paste it into your `Program` class above your `Main` function.
+Paste it into your controller.

 ```csharp
 public static Random random = new Random();